ZackeryRSmith/cval/README.md

 ```

 ## About
 A decently simple script that uses regular expression to add a layer of protection to eval.
 Why?
 Well I keep seeing *"eval really is dangerous"* and *"eval is a bad practice"*.
-All these statements have some validity to them, but there is almost always a better way to do what you want to acomplish.
+All these statements have some validity to them, and there is almost always a better way to do what you want to acomplish.
 Cval tackles the *"eval really is dangerous"* mindset, if you must use eval for a public project use cval.

 ## Exploiting
 I **encourage** you to break my script, report even the smallest vulnerabilities in the [issues](https://github.com/ZackeryRSmith/cval/issues), thanks!